BrittaP/Git_started/course.md

 - have an idea of the general concept of Git and can recall some important related terms.
 - be able to distinguish between local and remote repositories.
-- be able to use the [Gitlab RZ CAU](https://cau-git.rz.uni-kiel.de) web interface to creation a project/repository.
+- be able to use the [Gitlab RZ CAU](https://cau-git.rz.uni-kiel.de) web interface to create a project/repository.
 - be able to add files in a repository via [Gitlab RZ CAU](https://cau-git.rz.uni-kiel.de) Web interface
 - be able to change files in a repository via Web IDE
 - be able to add members to a [Gitlab RZ CAU](https://cau-git.rz.uni-kiel.de) repository via [Gitlab RZ CAU](https://cau-git.rz.uni-kiel.de) web interface.